The free dividend tracker to help you grow your wealth. Link your brokerage accounts and MerryDiv automatically syncs your holdings and dividends.

 | 10-Year | +39.8% | $0.01 (2014) | $0.14 (2025) |

-SOXL fits growth-and-income investors who prioritize dividend growth over current yield and can tolerate extreme volatility.
-The current yield is low (below 2%), sitting at just 0.01% against a 5-year average yield of 0.08%, so income at today's price is negligible.
-The 30.5% CAGR over 14 years is striking on paper, but the history table shows sharp year-over-year swings, including declines exceeding 5%, which means that growth figure is not a smooth upward trend.
-What an investor gets here is exposure to triple-leveraged semiconductor index performance with an incidental dividend; what they accept is a payout that can collapse or spike based entirely on fund mechanics, not business fundamentals.
+SOXL fits growth-and-income investors who prioritize dividend growth over current yield, and who accept extreme volatility as the price of that growth.
+The current yield is low (below 2%), sitting at just 0.01%, well below the fund's own 5-year average yield of 0.11%.
+That gap alone signals how inconsistent distributions have been.
+The 30.5% CAGR over 14 years is striking on paper, but the history includes a decline exceeding 5% and a single-year spike of over 35,000%, which are not the hallmarks of a managed income program.
+What an investor gets here is exposure to amplified semiconductor index moves; what they give up is any predictability in income.

 | Payment Date | Amount per Share |